-Step 2: Understanding the Required Data Feed Attributes
+Step 2 – Understanding the Required Data Feed Attributes

 The most successful Shopping campaigns start with a perfectly filled out data feed.
 There are lots of different attributes that you can include in your data feed, and today we’re going to cover the ones that are absolutely necessary.

-title – The ‘title’ refers to the title of the item.
+Title – The ‘title’ refers to the title of the item.
 Google recommends including the color and brand in the title to differentiate between products.
 For example, ‘Women’s Purple Nike Sneakers’.

-link – The URL that directly links to your item’s page on your website, it’s also referred to as a landing page.
+Link – The URL that directly links to your item’s page on your website, it’s also referred to as a landing page.
 The product on this page needs to be identical to the product in the ad.

 image link – The URL of the image of the item.
 This is the first image a user will see on product detail pages.

-condition – The current state of the item.
+Condition – The current state of the item.
 You must select 1 of 3 options: new, refurbished, or used.

-availability – The current availability status of your items.
+Availability – The current availability status of your items.
 This will indicate to users that your items will be delivered within a reasonable amount of time.
 You must select 1 of 3 options: pre-order, in stock, out of stock.

-price – The cost of the item.
+Price – The cost of the item.
 The price needs to be featured prominently on the image link/landing page.

-brand – The brand or manufacturer of your item.
+Brand – The brand or manufacturer of your item.
 This information is important from a buying standpoint to assess quality.

 GTIN – The Global Trade Item Number (GTIN) of your item.
 The GTIN can consist of one of the following formats: UPC (in North America / GTIN-12), EAN (in Europe / GTIN-13), JAN (in Japan / GTIN-13), ISBN (for books), or ITF-14 (for multipacks / GTIN-14).

-identifier exists – The attribute used when unique product identifiers or GTINs do not exist.
+Identifier Exists – The attribute used when unique product identifiers or GTINs do not exist.
 For example, custom handmade goods like scarves or wallets would have an ‘identifier exists’ attribute with a value of ‘FALSE’.

 This list is by no means exhaustive, but it covers everything you need to hit the ground running.
-Be sure to check Google’s guide for a deeper dive into key attributes for you data feed.
+Be sure to check Google’s guide for a deeper dive into key attributes for your data feed.

 Step 3 – Submitting Your Data Feed

 Your Merchant Center data feed powers the information in your Google Shopping campaigns and is widely considered to be the biggest pain in the ass when it comes down to Google Shopping.

-The most important thing to remember is keeping your information as current as possible.
+It may be occasionally annoying, but the biggest hassle is making sure your information as current as possible.
 If an item goes out of stock, update your feed.
 If you just snapped some fresh new photos of your items that look amazing, update your feed.
 If you just received a fresh shipment of Yeezy Boost 350s, for the love of god update your feed!
-You get the idea.

-1. Direct Upload
+2. Direct Upload

 To utilize the Direct Upload feature, follow the steps below:

-3. Schedule Fetches
+3. Schedule Fetch

 At a minimum, your feed needs to be updated once every 30 days, but the best rule of thumb is to update it to reflect any big change to your inventory/business (items in stock, items out of stock, etc.).